SourTarte/hackathon-project-constcollection/README.md

 [Link to project KanBan](https://github.com/users/SourTarte/projects/7)

-Constcollection is a student Hackathon project who's premise is to create a response, accessible website for the artist Cecilia Kristoffersson.
+Constcollection is a student Hackathon project who's premise is to create a responsive, accessible website for the artist Cecilia Kristoffersson.

 <images>